Reviewing TransMedics Group (TMDX) and Its Rivals

 |2.48

-TransMedics Group currently has a consensus price target of $28.75, suggesting a potential upside of 123.04%.
-As a group, “Electromedical equipment” companies have a potential upside of 47.33%.
-Given TransMedics Group’s stronger consensus rating and higher probable upside, equities analysts clearly believe TransMedics Group is more favorable than its competitors.
+TransMedics Group presently has a consensus target price of $28.75, indicating a potential upside of 143.85%.
+As a group, “Electromedical equipment” companies have a potential upside of 50.32%.
+Given TransMedics Group’s stronger consensus rating and higher probable upside, research analysts clearly believe TransMedics Group is more favorable than its peers.

-This table compares TransMedics Group and its competitors top-line revenue, earnings per share and valuation.
+This table compares TransMedics Group and its peers top-line revenue, earnings per share (EPS) and valuation.

 |